Ukraine Latest: Putin Says Weapons Aid Makes NATO ‘Participant’

 Putin Says Arms Supplies Make NATO a ‘Participant,’ Tass Reports (8:48 a.m.)

-President Vladimir Putin said NATO arms supplies to Ukraine make the alliance a “participant” in the conflict, reiterating his allegations that the US and its allies are seeking to destroy Russia, Tass reported.
+President Vladimir Putin said arms supplies to Ukraine by NATO countries make the alliance a “participant” in the conflict, reiterating his allegations that the US and its allies are seeking to destroy Russia, Tass reported.

-In an interview on a weekly state TV program, Putin said the US-led West is attempting to break up his country, warning that the “Russian people” may not survive.
+In an interview on a weekly state TV program, Putin said the US-led West is attempting to break up his country, warning that the “Russian people” may not survive: “They have one goal: to disband the former Soviet Union and its fundamental part - the Russian Federation.”

 The US and its allies reject such a characterization, which the Kremlin has turned to as it tries to muster public support for the year-long invasion.
 Moscow has threatened direct retaliation against NATO if the alliance joins the fight, but so far has targeted only Ukrainian forces amid Western warnings of a massive response to any attack.